 Jordyn, our heroine, reeling from this horrible betrayal and being humiliated in front of family and friends, goes on her honeymoon without Mason where the very first night she gets blackout drunk.
-She's not a drinker to begin with and she's staggering when the "perfect man" professional wide receiver, Amir, encounters her and feeds her more drinks, brings her back to his room where she sprawls her signature on a nondisclosure agreement she never reads, has very graphic sex with her, and then she wakes up in the morning not remembering who Amir is or how she got there or really anything except drinking the night before.
+She's not a drinker to begin with and she's staggering when the "perfect man", professional wide receiver, Amir, encounters her, and feeds her more drinks.
+He then brings her back to his room where she sprawls her signature on a nondisclosure agreement she never reads, has very graphic sex with him, and then wakes up in the morning not remembering who Amir is or how she got there or really anything except drinking the night before.

 She flees from the perfect man in shame.
 Wait a minute?
 The perfect man?
 The perfect man takes advantage of totally drunk women?
 I don't think that fits most of our definitions of perfection.